 They noticed the good natured conviviality of some people nearby, and these people happened to be enjoying some Coca-Cola together.
 It was then that the idea struck Backer, whose agency handled Coca-Cola’s account: Coke has the power to bring people together and make them smile.
 On a napkin, he wrote “I’d like to buy the world a Coke,” and the rest is history.

 What does this commercial represent?
-It was produced in 1971, during the height of the Cold War.
+It takes place in 1971, during the height of the Cold War.
 Domestic unrest pervaded the country, nuclear holocaust seemed almost inevitable, and feelings of animosity and fear ran rampant.
 But Coke became the cure for all of this.
 It reminded people to join together and enjoy life — enjoy it, that is, while you enjoy a Coke as well.

 The Commercial That Makes You Laugh